Academics

 • Network of Support

 In the Upper School, the US Head, Dean of Students and US Counselor and College Counselor make up the administrative team.
 Teachers serve as mentors and advisors, coaches and friends, with teacher-student relationships a central component of the strength of ESA's community.
 The Academic Support program continues to support students with learning differences and those who need help developing the organizational skills to succeed.
 During the advisory/tutorial period on Tuesdays and Thursdays, students are encouraged to seek out teachers to make up any missed work or to benefit from further explanation of topics.
-The National Honor Society also offers weekely tutoring opportunities for middle and upper school students.
+Student groups also offer weekly tutoring opportunities for middle and upper school students.

 • Arts and Athletics